juanpavasgarzon/Packages/Pavas.Patterns.Outbox/README.md

 - Serialize and handle event payloads via extension methods.
 - Track event states (`Pending`, `Published`, `Fail`) using a simple, intuitive API.
 - Utilities to mark events as `Pending`, `Sent`, or `Fail`.
+- Custom repository interface for managing event state in a database.

 ## Installation